cathyatseneca/CourseRepoScripts/README.md

      * Student ID
      * githubid
    * if the ordering is not as above or you have more/less fields, you will need to adjust the script.
-3. Once the students have filled in their info.
-4. Do a quick check for duplicate entries and other mistakes...like brackets in the name field.
+3. Once the students have filled in their info, do a quick check for duplicate entries and other mistakes...like brackets in the name fields.
-5. Once its good, you can download the form as a csv file, place into the same directory as the createrepos script
+4. Once the spreadsheet is good, you can download it as a csv file, place into the same directory as the createrepos script
-6. Edit the createrepo script by filling in your github id, access token, organization, name of the csv file, and logfile name.
+5. Edit the createrepo script by filling in your github id, access token, organization, name of the csv file, and logfile name.
-7. run the script.
+6. run the script.
 This will:
      * generate a private repo for each entry named according the the student's full name (spaces will be automatically removed)
      * create a team based on the full name
      * add the githubid to the team